Guide for Finding Author Biographies

 Gale's Biography and Genealogy Master Index is a primary online tool for identifying sources of biographies, including famous persons, literary authors, historians, and others.

 Several approaches can be taken when using the online version of Biography and Genealogy Master Index.
 A simple and effective approach is to use the default basic search screen, as seen below:

-Both the online and print versions of Biography and Genealogy Master Index provide citations only.
-These citations point to where the biographies can be found, primarily in print.
+The Biography and Genealogy Master Index provides citations only.
+These citations point to where the biographies can be found.
 The NSU Library owns many of the print resources listed in the Index.
 Most of the print biographical resources owned by the NSU Library are found in the reference collection, but some may be found in the circulating collection.
 The NSU Library catalog can be consulted to find out if the NSU Library owns an item which is cited in Gale's Index.
 If the Library does not own a particular item, a request for a free copy of the biography being sought can be placed with the Interlibrary Loan Department.